 • The FiT represents the payment made for GENERATING electricity. .
 If you don’t use it all you will be paid an additional Export Tariff for anything you send back to the national grid.

-• Solar PV will provide a very healthy return on your investment, For a basic rate tax payer this is the same as a high street APR of .
+• Solar PV will provide a very healthy return on your investment, .

 • The payment for what you generate is and so increases annually, .